How to engage on Twitter: Questions & Requests

 Why not kill two birds with one stone and make the introduction?
 This way you’ll make an existing client happy while solving a prospect problem.

 You should do this carefully though.
 Never forget that Twitter is public and the people you do not refer will (may) also see the conversation.
 These might be clients too!

 - First you should reply: “I know people that can help, do the job/project … , follow me and I’ll DM you their contact details”

 - Look up in your CRM for prospective candidates

-Also put a reminder in your calendar to check in a few weeks how things end up unfolding.
+Also, put a reminder on your calendar to check in a few weeks to see how things ended up unfolding.

 2. Ask for help

-Even affluents need help finding internships for their children, job opportunity for people they know, family, former employees …
+Even affluents need help finding internships for their children, job opportunities for people they know, family, former employees, etc..